- How to register for classes

 For Arts, Sciences and Engineering

-If this is the first term you are registering for courses at the University of Rochester, you must fill out an online application for non-matriculated students.
+All non-matriculated (visiting/non-degree seeking) students (first time and returning) must fill out an online application for non-matriculated students.
 This application allows you to submit personal information to the University and is necessary in order to set up your student online accounts and/or verify that your student online accounts are still active.

-See the registration schedule for a list of dates.
+See the registration schedule for current registration dates.
 You will not be able to register for courses until the listed date.
 Please note that this registration process can take three to five business days and should be taken into account when submitting your non-matriculated application.

 The Inter-Institutional Undergraduate Student Enrollment Form can be used only when the following circumstances occur: